9 Rocking, Rolling German Music Videos You’ve Got to See

 Ich fange an (I’m starting)

-If you enjoy electropop and music videos that make you smile, the “Sonnendeck” music video is a solid choice for you.
-The relaxing video has a stop motion story of an office chair moving throughout the city and seemingly trying to find its place in the world.
+If you enjoy electropop and visuals that make you smile, the “Sonnendeck” music video is a solid choice.
+The relaxing video has a stop-motion story of an office chair moving throughout the city and seemingly trying to find its place in the world.

 The lyrics are great for beginners, as you can see from this example: